 Honestly, there is amazing bonding power in the simple act of eating together and families should harness that as often as possible.
 Treat the family meal as something important.

-Have you read my post 14 Tips To Make Every Meal Feel Like a Feast?
+Have you read my post with 14 tips to make every meal a feast?
 Turn off the devices, sit around the table together and enjoy eating real food!

 Do The Math

 Just how much is it costing you to eat out?
 I know that even a fast food meal costs about $50 for our family of six.
 Food made at home, especially from scratch, costs a fraction of that.

 What debts are you trying to pay or what goal are you saving for?